ssanowitz24/jekyll-now/_posts/2018-07-22-Reddit-API.md

 # Using Reddit's API for Predicting Comments
+Reddit has become one of the centers of the internet.
+Over 150 million people used reddit just in the last month.
+This is a huge community of people looking to engage in whatever topics one can think of.
+Having a trending or ‘Hot’ post on reddit can really up the views on a post.
+Everyone wants to see what everyone else is seeing, no one wants to miss out on anything in this digital age.

 # Executive Summary
 Reddit has become one of the centers of the internet.
 Over 150 million people used reddit just in the last month.
 This is a huge community of people looking to engage in whatever topics one can think of.
 Having a trending or ‘Hot’ post on reddit can really up the views on a post.
 Everyone wants to see what everyone else is seeing, no one wants to miss out on anything in this digital age.